Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 What Causes Swimming Pool Algae and How to Prevent Them

-Are you thinking about what is swimming ?
+Are you thinking about what is Algae?
 Swimming pools can be great fun to have in your backyard, and they are quite profitable in the summers, but they can get dirty quite easily.
-And a little dirt is all that need to grow.
+And a little dirt is all that algae need to grow.

 swimming pool algae

-Michael Trolove / Green soup at the swimming pool / CC BY-SA 2.0
+Michael Trolove / Green soup at the / CC BY-SA 2.0

 What are Algae and Why are They in Your Pool?